Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Data and Simulations

 \subsubsection{Mock galaxy shapes and redshifts}

 As mentioned above, the position and the intrinsic ellipticities of individual galaxies in the simulated catalogues are taken from the observations.
 Redshifts are assigned to every object in a given tomographic bin `$i$' by sampling randomly the $n^i(z)$ described in Sec. \ref{sec:data}.
 Therefore, variations in survey depth are not included in our training sets.
-This induces a systematic difference with the data, but we expect that this has a minor effect on our cosmological measurement, given the current size of the statistical error.
+This induces a systematic difference with the data, but we expect that this has a minor effect on our cosmological measurement.
+Indeed, it was shown in \citet{Sven_SurveyDepth} that the impact of survey depth variability is subdominant for Stage-III surveys.
 At this stage, every galaxy has position and a redshift, which are used to extract the lensing quantities ($\kappa, {\boldsymbol \gamma}$) from the simulation light-cones.

 We finally include the intrinsic galaxy shapes and {\sc Metacal} shear response correction in the simulations by randomly rotating the observed galaxy shapes such as to undo the cosmological correlations from the data, and we then combine the new ellipticity ${\boldsymbol \epsilon}_{\rm int}$ with the simulated lensing signal as: